Skip to content

 iSCSI Storage

-The iSCSI Storage service allows the storage to be used as network block devices (disks) that can be connected to virtual machines, workstations, and servers via the iSCSI protocol.
+The iSCSI Storage service allows storage to be used as network block devices (disks) that can be connected to virtual machines, workstations, and servers via the iSCSI protocol.

 Additional Protocols

-Learn more about Storage resources.
+For more details, see Storage resources.